Complete Bose-Einstein condensation in the Gross-Pitaevskii regime: Introduction and main results

 We consider systems of $N$ bosons in the three dimensional box $\Lambda = [-1/2;1/2]^{\times 3}$, with periodic boundary conditions.
 In particular, we are interested in the Gross-Pitaevskii regime; the Hamilton operator has the form

 and acts on the Hilbert space $L^2_s (\Lambda^N)$, the subspace of $L^2 (\Lambda^{N})$ consisting of functions that are symmetric with respect to permutations of the $N$ particles.
-The potential $V$ is assumed to be non-negative, spherically symmetric, compactly supported.
+We will assume $V \in L^3 (\bR^3)$ to be non-negative, spherically symmetric and compactly supported.
 In (\ref{eq:ham0}), we also introduced a coupling constant $\kappa > 0$, which we will later assume to be small enough.
 The scattering length $a_0$ of the potential $\kappa V$ is defined through the zero-energy scattering equation

 with the boundary condition $f (x) \to 1$ as $|x| \to \infty$ (note that (\ref{eq:0en}) is an equation on $\bR^3$, despite the fact that we consider particles moving on the torus $\Lambda$).
 Outside the support of $V$, $f$ has the form